 Look for the ditches with raised berms next to them.
 Once you’ve looked over enough satellite images, you’ll have a good idea what that looks like.
 I imagine some or most of these were meant to be road beds to some degree, and sometimes wildlife managers will have even mowed them (this makes for easy walking, but hard to conceal oneself).
 A lot of ditches will have no berm whatsoever.
 Steer clear of those; it can be really rough going, if not through swamp or floating bog, which is even worse.

 Think about how to retrieve your ducks.
 Probably the best advice in this respect is to choose your shots; only retrievable ducks can be retrieved.
-I’ve been known to swim for downed ducks, but prefer not to do that, to say the least.
+I’ve been known to swim for downed ducks, but obviously prefer not to do that.
 If you have a boat, that’s helpful, but of course this whole strategy assumes you’re not hunting from a boat.
 I brought a rod and reel with a float and weights to help pull ducks ashore from open water.
 This worked with the mallard that landed smack in the middle of the ditch, however, it was useless when the wood duck fell in long grass.
 Consider having a pair of waders along.
 I chose to buy hip waders because I could walk in them without too much effort; chest waders would have been too hot and cumbersome, not to mention that much heavier in my backpack.

 Bring binoculars.
 This won’t work if you can’t look hundreds of yards ahead and spot the ducks in the water or loafing on shore.
 This is one of the only advantages humans have in this scenario!

 Consider the rivers.
 If I’d had more time and knew better going in, I would have planned to hunt that wooded river much more extensively than I did.
 Most of the ducks I saw in the morning were flying from the marsh and into the river bed.
-I think they were probably going to sit on logs (as I did observe from a distance) or sit in small backwater channels.
+I think they were probably going to sit on logs (as I observed from a distance) or sit in small backwater channels.

 This is a great one-day public land adventure, and highly enjoyable, if only to be out in the field in the fall.
-Equipment required is minimal, and the investments in research and driving time are not onerous.
+Equipment required is minimal and the investments in research and driving time are not onerous.
 Throw in a sleeping bag to make it an overnight trip if you like.
 In hunting there are no guarantees, but if you’ll go and give it a try, I think you’ll agree it’s never a goose chase.